Ujjawal-Anand/Stackflow/README.md

 This django app is wrapper of [Stackoverflow advanced search api](https://api.stackexchange.com/docs/advanced-search)

-I build this as an assignment I received for an interview process
+I built this as an assignment I received for an interview process

 ### Assignment Statement
 Please build an Application over StackOverflowAPI for searching questions in StackOverflow [link](https://api.stackexchange.com/docs/advanced-search)